fricze/observable-gallery/display-photos.md

 )
 ```

 Only three lines of code and we’re done!
-This may look complicated, so let's break down what happens in `activePhoto$` and walk through the steps together.
+This may look complicated, so let’s break down what happens in `activePhoto$` and walk through the steps together.

 First: we’re accessing current active photo ID.

 Second: we’re using `pipe` method to transform it into something new.
 That’s what `pipe` does.
 Think of it like a coffee grinder- you put coffee in and get coffee out, but shaped just a little bit differently.
-It takes value from Observable and pipes it through Rx.js operators that create new Observables.
+It takes value from Observable and pipes it through RxJS operators that create new Observables.
 Our first `pipe` takes photo ID and maps it to Photo object.

 Third: we take array of photos and return one Photo whose `id` equals `photoID`.
 Function `propEq` says exactly that: check if property named `id` equals variable `photoID`.